COVID-19 Frequently Asked Questions

 Who should I contact if I have specific questions about my application?

-Your Customer Advocate has your details and can answer specific questions related to your application.
+Your Customer Advocate can answer specific questions about the status of your mortgage loan application.
 If you don't remember your Customer Advocate's name or phone number, give us a call at 877-220-5533.
+If you have questions about the terms of the loan you applied for, your Customer Advocate will transfer you to a licensed Loan Advisor.

 When my loan is ready to close, will a Notary need to enter my home and be present when I sign the closing documents?

-Your health and safety - and the safety of Freedom Mortgage's employees and our partners - is our number one priority.
-However, when it comes time to close your loan, certain closing documents must be notarized in the presence of a licensed Notary to ensure all legal obligations are met by the appropriate parties.
-We understand this is not ideal in our battle against COVID-19, and we strongly urge you to take the necessary precautions surrounding social distancing, handwashing, and all other CDC recommendations to avoid exposure.
+Your health and safety - and the safety of Freedom Mortgage's employees and our business partners - is our number one priority.
+When it comes time to close your loan, you are required to sign certain closing documents in the presence of a licensed Notary.
+We understand this is not ideal in our battle against COVID-19, and we urge you to take precautions to prevent exposure to and transmission of the coronavirus, such as wearing a protective face mask, social distancing, handwashing and other measures recommended by the national Center of Disease Control (CDC).

 My loan application states I will need an appraisal.
 Will an Appraiser need to enter my home?

-Guidelines are changing rapidly in response to COVID-19.
-On March 25, Fannie Mae and Freddie Mac announced that they will leverage alternatives to appraisals to reduce the need for appraisers to inspect the interiors of homes.
-Freedom Mortgage is closely monitoring this situation.
+No, not necessarily.
+During the past year, property appraisal requirements for various mortgage loan programs have been relaxed to reduce the need for appraisers to inspect the interiors of homes while the coronavirus pandemic continues to exist.
+Last year, Fannie Mae and Freddie Mac announced that they would leverage alternatives to appraisals to reduce the need for appraisers to inspect the interiors of homes.
+Freedom keeps abreast of the latest property appraisal options for various residential mortgage loan programs.
 Please reach out to your Customer Advocate to see what options are available.

 Servicing Related COVID-19 Questions

-I have a financial hardship due to COVID-19 that is impacting my ability to pay my mortgage.
+I have financial challenges due to COVID-19 impacting my ability to pay my mortgage.
 What relief options are available to me?

-Forbearance is when your mortgage servicer allows you to pause (suspend) or reduce your mortgage payments for a limited period of time while you regain your financial footing.
+A forbearance occurs when your mortgage servicer allows you to pause (suspend) or reduce your mortgage payments for a limited period of time for reasons such as a financial hardship due to the coronavirus pandemic.

 Forbearance doesn't mean your payments are forgiven or erased.
-You are still required to repay any missed or reduced payments in the future.
-At the end of the forbearance, we will work together to discuss the options available to you for how the missed payments will be repaid.
-You won't have to pay back the amount that was suspended all at once - unless you would like to do so.
+You will be required to repay any missed or reduced payments in the future.
+As the end of the forbearance period approaches, we will work with you to discuss the homeownership protection solutions available to you to repay the missed payments.
+You won't have to pay back the amount that was suspended all at once – although that option will be available to you.

-During the forbearance period, you do not need to make mortgage payments, but you can make payments if you would like to.
-You may make payments online or by calling our Customer Service team at 855-690-5900.
+During the forbearance period, you do not need to make mortgage payments, but you can make payments if you are able to do so.
+You may make payments online or by calling us at 855-690-5900.
 Your account will remain in forbearance even if payments are made.
-You may shorten your COVID-19 Forbearance Plan at any time.
+You may shorten or withdraw from your COVID-19 Forbearance Plan at any time.
 If your financial situation changes during the term of your COVID-19 Forbearance Plan and you have the ability to resume monthly mortgage payments, please contact us.
 The fewer suspended payments, the less you will owe down the road.

 Fannie Mae & Freddie Mac loans

-For loans we service that are not federally backed loans - we will offer the same forbearance options as available under the CARES Act and at the end of the forbearance period we will work with you to discuss repayment plan and/or loan modification options.
+For loans we service that are not federally-backed mortgages, we will offer the same forbearance programs as available to our customers with federally-backed mortgages.
+When your COVID-19 Forbearance Plan ends, you will need to repay the suspended payments.
+Near the end of the COVID-19 Forbearance Plan, we will work with you and discuss a repayment plan and/or loan modification homeownership protection solution.

 What's the best way to pay my mortgage?

-If you would like to pay your mortgage or need general information you can access your online account at your convenience.
-Within your online account you can update your profile, sign up for paperless billing, view statements, make one-time ACH payments and send secure messages.
+If you would like to pay your mortgage or need general information, you can access your Freedom Mortgage online account at your convenience.
+From your online account you can update your profile, sign up for paperless billing, view statements, make one-time ACH payments and send secure messages.
 Please ensure that your profile is updated with your cell phone number and consent to receive messages, so we can reach you with important information if necessary.
-You can seek general information at freedommortgage.com or you can call our customer care team at 855-690-5900.
+You can seek general information at freedommortgage.com or you can call our Customer Care team at 855-690-5900.

 My mortgage payment is due on the 1st.
 How can I avoid a late fee?

-Loans are not assessed a late fee until after the grace period expires, in accordance with applicable law and the terms of your loan documents.
+Loans are not assessed a late fee until after the grace period expires, in accordance with applicable law and the terms of your loan.
 If your payment is due on the 1st of the month, you can make that payment up to 15 days after your due date without incurring a late fee.
-If you are not able to pay within the grace period, and the delay is related to financial hardship caused by COVID-19, we recommend you learn more about protections available under the CARES Act on our COVID-19 Alert page.
+If you are not able to pay within the grace period and the delay is related to a financial hardship caused by COVID-19, we recommend you learn more about protections available under the CARES Act on our COVID-19 Alert page.

 In my state, our governor announced programs to protect homeowners.
 Can you help me with that?